 1. The P&L is the Only Scoreboard

-2. Consumer "Forensics" Beats Intuition
+2. Consumer Forensics Beats Intuition

 3. Innovation Lives in the Supply Chain